repronlp/repronlp.github.io/index.md

 Step 5.
 Present paper at the results meeting.

-Reports will be included in the GEM’25 proceedings, and results will be presented at the workshop (July 31st - August 1st) 2025.
+Reports will be included in the GEM’26 proceedings, and results will be presented at the workshop (July 2nd or July 3rd, TBC) 2026.
 Full details and instructions will be provided as part of the ReproNLP participants information.

 ## Important Dates

-Registration close date: 02 May 2025
+Registration close date: 23 Mar 2026

-Report submission deadline: 23 May 2025
+Report submission deadline: 23 April 2026

-Acceptance notification: 3 June 2025
+Acceptance notification: 4 May 2026

-Camera-ready reports due: 12 June 2025
+Camera-ready reports due: 14 May 2026

+GEM Workshop: 2 or 3 July 2026 TBC.

 All deadlines are 23:59 UTC-12.

 ## Submission Form

-Please submit to Open Review for the GEM workshop; [https://openreview.net/group?id=aclweb.org/ACL/2025/Workshop/GEM](https://openreview.net/group?id=aclweb.org/ACL/2025/Workshop/GEM).
+Please submit to Open Review for the GEM workshop; [TBC](TBC).
 Select the track "ReproNLP".

 ## Organisers

 Anya Belz, ADAPT/DCU, Ireland

 Craig Thomson, ADAPT/DCU, Ireland

-Malo Ruelle, École Centrale de Lille, France

 ## Contact